albill/albill.github.com/_posts/2004-03-05-tulpas-and-transmissions.markdown

 ---
+author: admin
+date: '2004-03-05 20:42:00'
 layout: post
+slug: tulpas-and-transmissions
+status: publish
 title: Tulpas and Transmissions
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '56'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 It was kind of odd to read this piece at <a href="http://www.livejournal.com/users/mistersleepless/14073.html">http://www.livejournal.com/users/mistersleepless/14073.html</a> after coming home from a Tibetan Buddhist (Dzogchen) event this evening though I am familiar with the concept of Tulpas.